microsoft/TypeScript-Handbook/CONTRIBUTING.md

 Your pull request should:

 * Include a description of what your change intends to do.
-* Have a clear commit messages
+* Have clear commit messages
     * e.g. "New Topic", "Fix typo", "Add code samples"
 * For code samples, please make sure they compile against the latest released TypeScript compiler version.